nickmackowski/swiftSUITE/docs/swiftSTOCKS.md

 - Press `R` at any time to refresh all prices
 - The status line shows the time of the last data pull
 - Market open/closed status is shown in the top right
-- Data is marked LIVE during market hours and DELAYED or CLOSED otherwise

 ---